-Try to do more home cooking and meal planning to save on your food budget.
+Do more home cooking and meal planning to save on your food budget.

 Do you have an emergency fund?
 As you evaluate your spending habits, one area that will help keep your budget healthy is to establish and maintain an emergency fund.
 When unexpected expenses occur, like a car repair or medical bill, an emergency fund can help you stay on track.

 Most experts recommend a minimum $1000 emergency fund.
 Growing this emergency fund to 3-6 months of monthly expenses is an even more valuable budget cushion.

 How much house can you afford?
 You should carefully consider the amount of mortgage you can afford.
 A good rule of thumb is that your mortgage payment shouldn’t be more than 28% of your pre-tax monthly income.